ericcornelissen/shescape/CONTRIBUTING.md

 ## Feature Requests

-The scope of _Shescape_ is intentionally limited.
+The scope of the project is intentionally limited.
 If you would still like to see a new feature, please [open an issue] so that it can be discussed first.

 ## Workflow